OrbitalJin/LogiCode/README.md

 ```

-LogiCode embraces a simple syntax that is easy to learn and use.
-Here are some of the supported Lexable tokens:
+Here is a table of the supported Lexable tokens:

 | Token Type | Description           | Token Type     | Description           |
 | ---------- | --------------------- | -------------- | --------------------- |